 Derby provides several ways to define the repository of users and passwords.
-To specify which of these services to use with your Derby system, set the property derby.authentication.provider to the appropriate value as discussed in the appropriate section listed below.
+To specify which of these services to use with your Derby system, set the property derby.authentication.provider to the appropriate value as discussed here.

 Setting the property as a system-wide property creates system-wide users.
 Setting the property as a database-wide property creates users for a single database only.